sumitdasonline/fantastic-octo-spork/README.md

 ### What is NOT here:
  - Since this is an End to end test, did not include any field validations of frontend.
  - Field validations should be part of component test which should done at code level.
+ - The tests should start with a clean account.
+Like a new account.
+I do not know the architecture of the product well enough to do that and pollute with lots of floating account.

 ### Pre and post:
  - Logging in using API in *before* hook